KillerTonix/Mega-Batch-Printing/README.md

-# BatchPrint.NET
+# Mega Batch Printing
-BatchPrint.NET is a free, open-source batch printing utility for Windows that allows you to send multiple files to the printer at once.
+Mega Batch Printing is a free, open-source batch printing utility for Windows that allows you to send multiple files to the printer at once.

 ## Supported Formats
 - PDF